tpoikela/uvm-python/README.md

 | Sequences  | Partially done, hier sequences work                       |
 | Registers  | Reg/mem access working, built-in sequences partially done |

-NOTE: Despite the working state, the project is under development, and still missing a lot of functionality.
+NOTE: Despite many working examples, the project is under development, and still missing a lot of functionality.
 Please try it out, and let me know if something you require should be added, or even better, add it yourself, test it and create a pull request!